daronphang/coding_resources/networking/web-servers/apache.md

 ### Architecture

 Apache functions as a way to communicate over networks from client to server using TCP/IP protocol.
 Can be used for a wide variety of protocols, but most common is HTTP/S.

+Apache server is configured via config files in which modules are used to control its behavior.
+Listens to IP addresses configured in its config files by default.

+With the Listen directive, Apache can accept and route specific traffic to certain ports and domains.
+Allows for many different websites and domains to be hosted on a single server by bounding them to different ports i.e. domain1.com on port 80, domain2.com on port 8080.

+Once a message reaches its destination or recipient, it sends a notice or ACK message.
+If there is an error in receiving data, or packets were lost in transit, the destination host/client sends a Not Acknowledged (NAK) message, to inform the sender that the data needs to be retransmitted.

 ### Pros